Corrosion Division Morris Cohen Graduate Student Award

 A complete nomination package includes:

-- A summary of the nominee’s Masters or PhD research work outlining (2 to 3 double-spaced pages) the most important aspects of the work and the resultant contributions to corrosion science and technology.
+• Summary of the nominee’s MS or PhD research work outlining (in two to three double-spaced pages) the most important aspects of the work and the resultant contributions to corrosion science and technology.
 The candidate’s promise as a future corrosion scientist and/or engineer should be considered in light of the student’s contribution to the research program as distinct from those of the professor;

-Unsuccessful nominations will be carried for one additional award cycle if eligibility remains.
+Unsuccessful nominations are carried for one additional award cycle if eligibility remains.

 ECS Corrosion Division Morris Cohen Graduate Student Award Committee members may not submit nominations or letters of support during their terms of service.